 We again met the shepherd and saw his sheep walking cautiously on the edge of the lake.
-He told us that he has come all the way from Kangra Valley to feed his sheep.
-Imagine walking hundreds of kilometers in the Himalayas with 200 odd sheep, just to feed them.
+He told us that he had come all the way from Kangra Valley to feed his sheep.
+Imagine walking hundreds of kilometers in the Himalayas with 200-odd sheep, just to feed them.
 It is probably a part of Shepherd’s routine.
-To roam around in Lahaul & Spiti valley during monsoon months, their way to travel around the Himalayas.
+To roam around in Lahaul & Spiti Valley during monsoon months, their way to travel around the Himalayas.
 Till I met this shepherd, I had never thought they would travel such big distances with their sheep.

 Many stories of shepherds from around the world started coming alive in my mind later that evening.
 I also saw the sheep follow the lead sheep and suddenly the phrase Herd Mentality was there for me to see with my own eyes.
-In Hindi they call it Bhed Chaal – walk like a sheep, the meaning is same as herd mentality.
-It was a sight to see the see hundreds of sheep follows each other in unison.
-Without questioning, without applying their mind but happy and peaceful just following the leader.
+In Hindi they call it Bhed Chaal – walk like a sheep, the meaning is the same as herd mentality.
+It was a sight to see hundreds of sheep follow each other in unison.
+Without questioning or applying their mind, they are happy and peaceful just following the leader.

 Energy for Chandratal Trek

-Chandratal Lake is located at a height of 4300 ft above mean sea level and is surrounded by Moulkila and Chandrabhaga mountain ranges of Himalayas.
+Chandratal Lake is located at a height of 4300 ft above mean sea level and is surrounded by the Moulkila and Chandrabhaga mountain ranges of the Himalayas.

-Watch this video clip of the Chandratal Lake that I captured during my visit.
+Watch this video clip that I captured during my visit.